 In 2010, a series of community and service staff forums were conducted by the Australian Government to explore customer views and ideas for improving services.

 A range of communications was developed to build an understanding with managers and staff of government agencies about design philosophies and principles.
 International research on other models of co-design and community engagement has also been undertaken.

 In July 2011, a methodology that defined a consistent approach to co-design was developed.
 It includes governance, a resource toolbox, knowledge library, and training and development.

 During this process, the need to conduct site workshops to commence community engagement was agreed on.

-We are engaging councils, community organisations and residents by holding workshops within six allocated site areas.
+We engaged councils, community organisations and residents by holding workshops within six allocated site areas.

-These workshops aim to identify how services delivered by Centrelink, Medicare, the Child Support Agency, state and local governments and community organisations can be improved.
+These workshops aimed to identify how services delivered by Centrelink, Medicare, the Child Support Agency, state and local governments and community organisations could be improved.

-Our sites focus on services delivered out of Benalla, Fountain Gate, Rosebud, Maryborough, Epping and Ballarat.
+Our sites focused on services delivered out of Benalla, Fountain Gate, Rosebud, Maryborough, Epping and Ballarat.

-Each of the sites is addressing a particular client group including:
+Each of the sites addressed a particular client group which included:

 older Australians (Rosebud)